HSLdevcom/digitransit-tools/matomo/README.md

 You also need a API token which can be fetched from https://digiaiiris.com/web-analytics/index.php?module=UsersManager&action=userSettings or similar path depending on Matomo deployment.

+You need python 3 and pip, the required packages can be installed with `pip3 install --user --requirement requirements.txt` or replace pip3 with pip if default pip is for python 3

 ### Available sites

 In Matomo, access rights to data from different sites can be limited. matomo_sites.py has a hardcoded list of sites and their siteids.
 It also checks if you have access to these sites and returns a list of siteids and names.